valtimo-platform/valtimo-documentation/release-notes/major11/11.3.0/valtimo-frontend-libraries.md

 The following bugs were fixed:

+* **Exporting permissions did not include the `roleKey` property**

+  The `roleKey` property was not included when exporting the permissions for a role.
+Because of this, it could not be imported or be used for auto-deployment.

 * **Besluiten API: create Besluit without Vervalreden**

   Creating a Besluit with an empty 'vervalreden' was not possible due to a serialization error.